 Professional improvement is the responsibility of all teachers.
 Local and regional professional development committees oversee professional development funds used for such activities as workshops, seminars and conferences.
 A central committee provides funding for learning opportunities such as correspondence courses, summer courses and longer term educational leave.

 The NWT Education Leadership Program (ELP) is a two phase course offered to Northerner teachers with at least two years of teaching experience.
-One phase of the course is offered in a Northern community over 10 days each the summer.
-When an educator has completed both phases of the ELP, they are granted NWT Principal Certification.
+Phases of the ELP are offered in a chosen Northern community over 10 days during the summer (Phase One during one summer and Phase Two, the following summer).
+Phases can be completed in any order.
+When an educator has completed both phases of the ELP, they are granted NWT Principal Certification from the NWT Registrar of Teaching Certification.
 For more information about the ELP, contact Education Operations and Development at (867) 767-9353, Ext.
 71262.

 Professional Development Funding